Ladvien/ladvien.github.io/_posts/2019-08-30-lego-deep-learning-classifier.md

 3. Resize the image to specified size
 4. Crop from the center of the image out
 5. Create a train and test folder
-6. Create subfolders in train and test with the class name
+6. Create sub-folders in train and test with the class name
 7. Shuffle the images in the process
 8. Save the cropped file in the appropriate folder, depending what percentage of images you want to withhold for testing.
 9. Repeat steps 2-8 for every image